aprilcampos/quote-editor/README.md

-# Quote Editor (Ruby on Rails 7 and Turbo)
+# Quote Editor (Ruby on Rails 7 and Hotwire)

 This ongoing application is a single-page, reactive quote editor.
-It was build with Ruby on Rails 7 and Turbo.
+It was build with Ruby on Rails 7 and Hotwire (Turbo + Stimulus).

 Preview:
 ![image](https://github.com/user-attachments/assets/631dcf64-eff2-4803-bef3-3e27b38c79ad)